Bitcoin ETFs approved by SEC, what could this mean for the future of blockchain-powered trading?

 Written by Upstream

 A MERJ Exchange Market.
-Ethereum-powered trading app for digital securities and NFTs.
+Ethereum-powered stock trading app.
 Learn more at https://upstream.exchange/.